Table of Contents

 The buyer's agent commission is typically paid by the seller.
 The way this works is pretty simple.
 In most cases, when a seller hires a realtor, they will agree to pay the real estate agent a fee of 4% to 6% to sell the home.
 The seller's agent will typically agree to share this commission with any cooperating buyer's agents.
 That means that the seller will effectively end up paying their agent's fee as well as the buyer's agent's commission.

-hash-markDoes the Seller Have To Pay a Buyer’s Agent?
+Does the Seller Have to Pay a Buyer’s Agent?

 In short, yes.
-Sellers will usually sign an exclusive right to sell or other similarly named contract, which is essentially an agreement between the seller and the listing broker.
+Sellers will usually sign an exclusive right to sell or another similarly named contract, which is essentially an agreement between the seller and the listing broker.
 In this contract, there will be an included clause that requires the seller by law to pay the brokerage fees.
 The listing brokerage is then authorized to distribute these fees to the listing and buying agents.

 Remember, agents do a lot of hard work in order to finalize a transaction and earn their money, so they will usually be very diligent about ensuring their commission is covered in writing.

-The buyers agent fee is partially dictated by the listing or selling agent's fee.
-Since most brokers are members of their local MLS and board of realtors, they agree to cooperate and split fees equally, meaning that the selling agent essentially pre-negotiates the buyers agent fee.
+The buyer's agent fee is partially dictated by the listing or selling agent's fee.
+Since most brokers are members of their local MLS and board of realtors, they agree to cooperate and split fees equally, meaning that the selling agent essentially pre-negotiates the buyer's agent fee.

 While a seller cannot easily renegotiate the buyers' agent fee, the buyer can choose to work with a broker who offers a rebate.
 A buyer agent commission rebate is when the buyer's agent rebates them a portion of their commission.